Choosing the Best Reverse Osmosis Water Filter for Your Needs

 The direct flow RO systems are designed to have a greater flow rate through the use of two or more RO membranes and dispense with the need for a storage tank.
 These are normally the higher end models and are ideal for situations where space is limited and/or where the water is required to be freshly filtered.

-If you are considering this option it is important to ensure that a/ your water pressure is high enough to ensure efficient filtering through the membranes eg. the BMB Nova Pro requires a minimum of 3 bar, and b/ the water pressure is constant at or above this level.
-Where the pressure is low there may be the option to install an external reverse osmosis pump.
+If you are considering this option it is important to ensure that a/ your water pressure is high enough to ensure efficient filtering through the membranes.
+All the systems supplied by Puriflow have a built in booster pump to ensure a stable supply pressure.
 If the water usage demands are very high it is additionally possible to add a storage tank, although this does negate some of the reasons for choosing such a type there may be additional properties of the high end models which nevertheless justify the cost.

 The most commonly installed RO filters are those employing a storage tank which is normally positioned close to the filter and is replenished when there is no demand on the water tap.
 In most domestic situations these will be quite adequate for daily use and work out less expensive than the direct flow systems.